masonlink17-work/note-taking-software/README.md

 A 3D note-taking environment with an interactive map interface, resembling a top-down video game view (like Clash of Clans).
 Users can interact with elements (chests, castles, houses) to organize their notes in a visually engaging way.

-## Current Status: Phase 3 - Note System ✅
+## Current Status: Phase 4 - File Tree Sidebar ✅

-Phase 3 is complete!
+Phase 4 is complete!
 The project now has:
 - ✅ Development environment set up (Node.js, TypeScript, Vite)
 - ✅ React + React Three Fiber integration
 - ✅ Basic 3D scene with top-down camera view